kojiflowers/cloudinary-for-codeigniter/README.md

 Below is from the CodeIgniter sample site within the Example folder which uses the standard welcome page controller and the "sample" image from Cloudinary:

+*** Note: The Cloudinarylib.php file and cloudinary folder have already been placed in example site***
 ```php
 	<?php
 defined('BASEPATH') OR exit('No direct script access allowed');